YoussefDahab/Find-Path/README.md

 # README

 To run path.c :
 gcc -o path path.c
 ./path
+given a 2d array of 0s and 1s, start and end point, program finds if there exists a path of 0s from start to end point and returns path